October 26, 2020 min read

 If you don’t see a page template you need for your course, let us know by suggesting an idea for a page template on our Help Forum.
 We’ll consider all your feedback while we continue to expand the types of templates we offer in the OpenLearning course editor.

-By giving you a structure that is easy to start with and customise, page templates make it easier for you to build engaging learning experiences on OpenLearning.
+By giving you a structure that is easy to start with and customise, page templates make it easier for you to build engaging learning experiences on OpenLearning for the future of instructional design.
 And that means more time to develop and facilitate your course, which leads to greater results for your learners.

 Try page templates for yourself, risk-free for 30 days.